Sauteed kale with garlic and olive oil is wonderful as a side dish, or top it with a couple of fried eggs for a quick

 How to cook kale

 Quickly sauteing in olive oil and garlic is one of the best ways of preparing this vegetable.
 It’s very tasty, and it keeps the kale fresh and bright green.
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

 Cook the kale with some garlic and salt in olive oil until slightly wilted.
 You don’t want to overcook it.

 - Stir in the black pepper, and vinegar or lemon juice.
 Done!
 I told you it was easy. 🙂

 How to serve sauteed kale

 What about leftovers?

-You can keep leftover sauteed kale in the fridge, in a sealed container, for 3-4 days.
+You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
 They keep pretty well, although they won’t be as good as the freshly made dish.
 Reheat the leftovers in the microwave on 50% power.

 Never miss a recipe!

 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!